 Weight-bearing physical activity, such as walking, jogging, and stair climbing, helps build bone strength and prevents osteoporosis.10 Maintaining a healthy body weight and getting regular physical activity are also important for reducing the risk of heart disease.
 These factors can affect cholesterol levels, which in turn can change the risk for heart disease.13

-POI is associated with other health conditions, including (but not limited to) Addison's disease, thyroid dysfunction, depression, and certain other metabolic and autoimmune disorders.
+POI is associated with other health conditions, including (but not limited to) Addison's disease, Fragile X permutation, thyroid dysfunction, depression, anxierty, and certain other genetic, metabolic, and autoimmune disorders.

 Women who have POI as well as one of these associated conditions will require additional treatment for the associated condition.
 In some cases, treatment involves medication or hormone therapy.
 Other types of treatments might also be needed.